History of Everton F.C.: Third Howard Kendall era (1997–1998)

-After the end of the 1996–97 season, Everton approached Howard Kendall (by now at Sheffield United) following rejections from Bobby Robson and Andy Gray about a third spell as the club's manager.
+After the end of the 1996–97 season, Everton approached Howard Kendall (by now at Sheffield United) following rejections from Bobby Robson and former striker Andy Gray about a third spell as the club's manager.
 Kendall returned and there was much hype as the new season began about whether Kendall could still work his old magic and re-establish Everton as one of England's top playing sides.
 However, the 1997–98 campaign was a difficult one.
 Like in 1994, Everton's survival was not assured until the last game of the season and only achieving survival on goal difference at the expense of Bolton Wanderers.
 Off the field, the club was in a major financial crisis at this time which would not be resolved until late 1999.

-Kendall's third spell as manager ended in June 1998 when he quit, and it seemed likely that chairman Peter Johnson would turn to former Everton player and then Manchester United assistant manager Brian Kidd as his successor, but the job went to Walter Smith instead.
+Kendall's third spell as manager ended in June 1998 when he quit and it seemed likely that chairman Peter Johnson would turn to former Everton player and then Manchester United assistant manager Brian Kidd as his successor, but the job went to Walter Smith instead.